UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

-The proposed UHKD method was additionally evaluated on ImageNet-1K dataset under homogeneous distillation settings, with two teacher-student pairs, ResNet34 to ResNet18 and ResNet50 to MobileNetV2.
-For comparison, both homogeneous-based (Homo.
-Based) \cite{DBLP:conf/iclr/TianKI20, DBLP:conf/cvpr/ZhaoCSQL22, DBLP:conf/nips/0020Y00022, DBLP:conf/cvpr/ChenMZWF022, DBLP:conf/iccv/HeoKYPK019, DBLP:conf/cvpr/Chen0ZJ21, DBLP:conf/iclr/LiuKS023} and heterogeneous-based (Hetero.
-Based) \cite{DBLP:conf/nips/HaoG0TH0X23, li2025fuse} distillation methods were considered.
-The detailed results are reported in Table~\ref{tab:homo-results-fbt}.
-The proposed UHKD achieves 72.71\% for ResNet34 to ResNet18 and 73.454\% for ResNet50 to MobileNetV2, marginally surpassing the strongest baseline.
-These findings demonstrate that the frequency-domain alignment strategy is effective not only in heterogeneous scenarios but also in homogeneous settings, thereby confirming the robustness and general applicability of the framework.
+The proposed UHKD was evaluated on ImageNet-1K under homogeneous settings with two teacher-student pairs, ResNet34 to ResNet18 and ResNet50 to MobileNetV2.
+Both homogeneous-based \cite{DBLP:conf/iclr/TianKI20,DBLP:conf/cvpr/ZhaoCSQL22,DBLP:conf/nips/0020Y00022,DBLP:conf/cvpr/ChenMZWF022,DBLP:conf/iccv/HeoKYPK019,DBLP:conf/cvpr/Chen0ZJ21,DBLP:conf/iclr/LiuKS023} and heterogeneous-based \cite{DBLP:conf/nips/HaoG0TH0X23,li2025fuse} methods were included for comparison.
+As shown in Table~\ref{tab:homo-results-fbt}, UHKD achieves 72.71\% and 73.52\% on the two pairs, surpassing all baselines.
+These results indicate that the proposed UHKD is effective in both heterogeneous and homogeneous scenarios, confirming the robustness and general applicability.